Limnoria/Limnoria-doc/use/capabilities.rst

 esotery of bot control, in addition to giving a bot owner absolutely finegrained control over what users are allowed to do with the bot.
-Additionally, defaults can be set by the bot owner for both individual channels and for the bot as a whole, letting an end-user set the policy he wants the bot to follow for users that haven't yet registered in his user database.
+Additionally, defaults can be set by the bot owner for both individual channels and for the bot as a whole, letting an end-user set the policy they want the bot to follow for users that haven't yet registered in their user database.
 It's really a revolution!